Dallo/master-python-for-datascience/README.md

 # master-python-for-datascience
-Linked in Learning course for Master Python for Data Science
+Linked in Learning course for Master Python for Data Science -Python-for-Data-Science-Essential-Training

 Learning Objectives:
 Getting started with Jupyter Notebooks